 Adjusting the settings may alter the nitrogen purity and flow capabilities.
 To see what the factory setpoints are, the user can press the "Menu" button from the main screen, then "Load/Unload Settings".

-7.16 DRY AIR PRESSURE LOAD/UNLOAD SETTINGS (DUAL UNITS)
+7.16 DRY AIR PRESSURE LOAD/UNLOAD SETTINGS (DUAL AND TRI GAS UNITS)

-Dual model generators are equipped with a dry air pressure transducer to measure the dry air tank pressure.
+Dual and Tri gas model generators are equipped with a dry air pressure transducer to measure the dry air tank pressure.
 It is connected to the controller and the value is used to determine the load and unload pressures, allowing the system to be more energy efficient.
 When the nitrogen storage tank reaches the "Unload Setpoint" pressure, the generator will go into a "Unloaded" mode, where the delivery of air to the dryer will stop after the "Load Delay" time unless the nitrogen demand is still calling the system to remain loaded.
 The system will stay unloaded until the dry air pressure falls to the "Dry Air Load Pressure".
 At the "Dry Air Load Pressure", the dry air generator will resume delivering dry air to the storage tank.

-Note: The Load / Unload settings are f6actory set and should not be adjusted without contacting South-Tek Systems.
+Note: The Load / Unload settings are factory set and should not be adjusted without contacting South-Tek Systems.

-Adjusting the settings may alter the nitrogen purity and flow capabilities.
+Adjusting the settings may alter the dry air output in dryness, pressure and flow capabilities.

-Figure 17: Dry Air Load/Unload Settings Screen
+Figure 16: Dry Air Load/Unload Settings Screen